The Pagination Component in Bootstrap 4

 A demo of creating active state for current page number

-Just use the .active class for making the current page number stand out from the others.
+Just use the .active class to make the current page number stand out from the others.
 You will use the .active class in the <li> element as shown in the example below:

 Using the disable class example

-If a user is navigating the link number 1 in pagination component then you may want to disable the “Previous” link.
-Similarly, if pagination ends at 7 (as in above demos), then making Next link disabled as the user is at page number 7 makes sense.
+If a user is navigating link number 1 in the pagination component then you may want to disable the “Previous” link.
+Similarly, if pagination ends at 7 (as in the above demos), then making the Next link disabled as the user is at page number 7 makes sense.

 How to override the background color of active state?

-You may want using some other color than the default blue color for the active state of pagination.
+You may want to use some other color than the default blue color for the active state of pagination.

 By overriding the built-in .page-item.active .page-link classes, you may override the default blue color of the active state of the current page number.

-The same markup is used as in above example.
+The same markup is used as in the above example.

 Customizing the disabled state example